Tropical Storm Helene kills 33 after deadly flooding in Carolinas, devastation in Florida, Georgia

 Police and firefighters carried out thousands of water rescues throughout the affected states, including in Atlanta, where an apartment complex had to be evacuated due to flooding.

 Helene came ashore in Florida with 140 mph (225 kph) winds, weakening to a tropical storm as it moved into Georgia early on Friday.
-It was carrying maximum sustained winds of near 45 mph (97 kph) and was forecast to stall over the Tennessee Valley through the weekend.
+As of early afternoon, the storm had been downgraded to a tropical depression and was packing maximum sustained winds of 35 mph (55 kph) as it slowed over Tennessee and Kentucky, the National Hurricane Center said.

 In western North Carolina, Rutherford County emergency officials warned residents near the Lake Lure Dam just before noon to immediately evacuate to higher ground, saying "Dam failure imminent."